 How we think of ourselves has a huge impact on what we become.
 Many philosophers through the ages have confirmed that our thinking and mental conditioning determine largely what we become.
 Human existence is always directed at something other than the self.
 We may be preoccupied with our selves at times, but life is always experienced though the connections with someone or some thing other than ourselves.
 If we consider the work of Abraham Maslow and his concept of self-actualization, it’s important to read his teachings in context.
 As he put it: “the business of self actualization can best be carried out via a commitment to an important job”.
 And even more strongly “salvation is a by-product of self actualizing work and self actualizing duty”.
 Self-actualizing is not a light bulb moment but comes through dedicated effort towards something bigger than one self.
 And in order successfully search for self-actualized meaning, we first have to complete the search for self.

 In defining our uniqueness it is important to recognize our individualized dimensions of body, mind and spirit.
 We have a body that comes with potential and limitations.
 Often our identity is strongly affected by how we look and feel.
 But we are not our body.
 In our mental world, our psyche, we may have dominant states of mind and unique neurological pathways of thinking.
 Whereas this world is also limited, it’s more open that our physical dimension.
 And it is within these two worlds we create our current reality.
 However, what makes us truly human is our ability to change ourselves with the guidance of our moral conscience.
 Our spiritual domain empowers us to take responsibility to become the kind of person we are destined to be.
 And it can help us create a path to a more meaningful and purposeful life.
-This process presupposes three steps: awareness of what is and what ought to be; self acceptance of the way we are now; and thirdly taking responsibility to transcend and become the person we ought to be.
+This process presupposes three steps:

 To increase our awareness of how we see ourselves and what other people think of us, an assessment tool called the Johari window can be very handy.
 Developed by two American psychologists Joseph Luft and Harrington Ingham, this is a technique that helps us better understand the relational dynamics with ourselves and with others.
 With this process of self-evaluation, consider yourself as a house with four rooms.
 Room 1 is what we see and what others see in us – the arena in which we express ourselves and what we show the world every day.
 Room 2 are the things others see in us that we may not be aware of, these are our blind spots.
 Room 3 is our private inner thoughts we keep away from others and Room 4 is that part of our unconscious than is known to neither others nor ourselves.
 By doing an exercise involving input from others we can get a refreshing view on how we are at the moment.